 - Department of Justice (Executive Office for Immigration Review): Courts generally hear only detained cases during a shutdown—all other cases are rescheduled.

 What Does This Mean for Visa Applicants and International Students and Scholars?

 If you are applying for or renewing a visa, it is a good idea to plan for delays at the State Department.
-Government agencies that were affected during the shutdown, including the State Department, are just resuming operations and will probably have backlogged cases or applications.
-Visa interview schedules may be affected.
+Many government agencies, including the State Department, are just resuming operations.
+Therefore, they will probably have backlogged cases or applications.
+This might affect visa interview schedules.

 General Immigration Application Delays

 Other than the Executive Office for Immigration Review, immigration courts, the Ombudsman Office, and E-Verify, most immigration application delays are unrelated to the recent government shutdown.
-As noted earlier, USCIS is funded mostly through application fees and so remains mostly operational during a shutdown.
+As noted earlier, application fees are the primary source of funding for USCIS.
+Therefore, it remains mostly operational during a shutdown.